ej-east/GRIND-TIME/README.md

 ### Userscript: `quizlet.js`
-Navigate quizlet with easy using `quizlet.js`
+Navigate quizlet with ease using `quizlet.js`

 ### Features
-- WIP
+- Press 'c' to automatically select the correct answer in live.
+- Highlights the text showing which is the correct answer.